-The reverse cylinder of the 2010-2011 Yamaha YZ450F may seem incredibly original, but that is not true—it is a very old idea.
+The reverse cylinder of the 2010-2014 Yamaha YZ450F and the just-introduced 2014 YZ250F may seem incredibly original, but that is not true—it is a very old idea.
 The MXA wrecking crew scoured our memories, and those of our grandfathers, to come up with a fair-to-middlin’ list of reverse cylinder engines.
-We promise you that there are many more reverse cylinder engines produced over the years, but we wanted to hit on the most significant.
+We promise you that there are many more reverse cylinder engines produced over the years, but focused on the most significant.

 1922 Opel 204cc Motoclub.